My-Key/ShaderPropertyIDAttribute/README.md

 # ShaderPropertyIDAttribute
-Attributes for Odin Inspector for drawing dropdown with shader properties from Shader, Material and Renderer
+Attributes for Odin Inspector for drawing string as dropdown with shader properties from Shader, Material and Renderer

+## Note
+Property must be stored as string, because int id from `Shader.PropertyToID` is not constant between plays

 # Usage